moj-analytical-services/user-guidance/source/documentation/get-started.md

 ### Verify your email address for GitHub

 Verifying your email address for GitHub ensures that your account is secure and gives you access to all of GitHub's features.
-Veryifying your email address is also required to sign in to the Analytical Platform.
+Verifying your email address is also required to sign in to the Analytical Platform.

 During sign up, GitHub will send you an email with a link to verify your email address.